 Whoop whoop whoop!!!

-And that’s what I am going to show you how to do here.
+And that’s what I am going to show you how to do here with a really quick and easy paperwork declutter challenge and checklist.

 1. The Psychology of Paper Clutter

-Important stuff and special memories are jumbled up with rubbish.
+Important stuff and special memories are jumbled up with what is basically rubbish.

-Our first step is just to gather up ALL the paper that can be recycled.
+The first step in our declutter challenge is just to gather up ALL the paper lying around the house we can declutter without regrets and chuck in recycling.

-I’ve got a big list for you below of items to look out for.
+There’s a big checklist for you below of items to look out for.

 To gather it all up use either a …